 1.7 All surgical personnel should wear two sets of gloves, referred to as “double-gloving,” in an effort to prevent infection in the instance of glove perforation.
 Remove the gloves from their outer plastic layer by opening up the folds of the plastic.

-1.8 Drop the glove pack onto a sterile surface from a reasonable height.
+1.8 Drop the glove pack onto a sterile surface from a foot above the sterile field.

 1.9 Hand towels are usually pre-packaged with the gown.
 If they are not, open them in a similar manner to the gloves.